 This concept is so startlingly simple, it's constantly a wonder to me that I didn't discover it before black belt, but I really don't think I fully understood the basic mechanics of the over/under guard pass before then.
 Because you understand that you have to pin their hips by driving your head across their body (and you will no doubt also understand that, in any cross-body guard pass, your head has to be on the opposite side of your body when securing the pass), you understand that if they can't plant their head across your hips, they can't complete the pass.

-Setting up the Crucifix
+Setting Up the Crucifix

 Now they're stuck here, and you can start to pull your legs out from underneath you.
 As you start to come up on top into the "drape" position, you'll notice that their right arm is trapped in between your legs.
-In order to set up the cruxifix as you come up, you'll need to establish a one on one (or "Kimura" grip) on the far arm, and trade the arm to your back leg, so you can sit on it.
+In order to set up the crucifix as you come up, you'll need to establish a one on one (or "Kimura" grip) on the far arm, and trade the arm to your back leg so that you can sit on it.
 Here, you can finish with a simple one-armed rear naked choke.

-Sneaky Trick (and Troubleshooting)
+Sneaky Trick (And Troubleshooting)

 One thing that is extremely likely to happen to you once you've gotten pretty good at this technique, and particularly when your savvy partner realizes where you're headed, is that your leg will be trapped by their legs as they pinch, and you won't be able to pull your leg out from underneath you to set up the crucifix.
 Don't despair, though!
-Hip out a little more to the side (you've already got their head pinned here - just keep it pinned), and insert a left butterfly hook.
+Hip out a little more to the side (you've already got their head pinned here, just keep it pinned), and insert a left butterfly hook.

-The over/under set up has served me very well over the years, including some wins in competition at black belt and advanced no-gi, and I'm confident you'll enjoy the position.
+The over/under setup has served me very well over the years, including some wins in competition at black belt and advanced no-gi, and I'm confident you'll enjoy the position.
 As always, if you get stuck or if you enjoy this position, please let me know!